-From the age of 14, I started working as much as I could putting every penny I could into savings.
+From the age of 14, I started working as much as I could, putting every penny into savings.
 By the time I left school, I had enough to make my dream of volunteering in Africa a reality.
 I boarded a plane in 2006, on my own, for a 6month adventure in East and South Africa.
-Travelling gap years were still a new concept, the word volunteerism hadn’t been invented yet and Africa was far from a backpacking destination.
-I had no idea what to expect or that it would turn out to be my biggest travel regret.
+Travelling gap years were still a fairly unusual concept, the word volunteerism hadn’t been invented yet and Africa was far from a backpacking destination.
+I had no idea what to expect or that it would turn out to be such a regret.

 Then, every Friday, I would visit a small orphanage of about 25 children who all came from special circumstances – abusive backgrounds, mental health issues, dangerous situations.
 This orphanage was in a disused prison.
 They were confined to a small courtyard and a handful of rooms.
 They received no formal education and never left the compound.
 Just thinking of the place and the poor children inside makes my skin crawl.